-The UPS does not contain any user-serviceable parts, so the maintenance requirements are minimal other than to ensure the environment in which the UPS is installed is kept cool and dust free.
+The UPS does not contain any user-serviceable parts, however, the UPS contains life limited components that require to be replaced at regular intervals, so the maintenance requirements for the user are minimal other than to ensure the environment in which the UPS is installed is kept cool and dust free.
 A clean operating environment will help maximise the useful working life and reliability of both the UPS and its batteries.